kgateway-dev/kgateway.io/content/docs/faqs.md

 The {{< reuse "docs/snippets/product-name.md" >}} project is not a service mesh, but can be deployed complementary to a service mesh like Istio.
 Istio solves the challenges of service-to-service communication by controlling requests as they flow through the system. {{< reuse "docs/snippets/product-name.md" >}} can be deployed at the edge of the service-mesh boundary, between service meshes, or within the mesh to add the following capabilities:

-* OAuth flows for end-user authentication
-* GraphQL endpoints for aggregation of multiple services/APIs
 * Transformation of request/response to decouple backend APIs from front end
 * Function routing such as AWS Lambda
 * Request/response caching
 * Unified discovery services of infrastructure like Kubernetes, Consul, Vault, AWS EC2
-* Unified discovery services of functions like REST/OAS spec, gRPC reflection, SOAP/WSDL, GraphQL, WebSockets, Cloud Functions, AWS Lambda
+* Unified discovery services of functions like REST/OAS spec, gRPC reflection, SOAP/WSDL, WebSockets, Cloud Functions, AWS Lambda

-For an example of a {{< reuse "docs/snippets/product-name.md" >}} product that works with Istio, see the [Gloo Gateway and Istio integration guide](https://docs.solo.io/gateway/latest/integrations/istio/).
+For an example, see the [Istio integration guide](/docs/integrations/istio/).

 ## How do you pronounce k8sgateway?